okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 * Don’t store secrets in plaintext in variable values files.

-    * Use key vault solutions that integrate with Terraform, such as the key vaults native to each cloud provider or other key management products.
+    * Use key vault solutions that integrate with Terraform, such as the key vaults for each cloud provider or other key management products.

     * Define secrets in system environment variables and reference them from Terraform.
 Set a system environment variable in a setup script with the prefix `TF_VAR_`.
 For related information, see [the Terraform article on environment variables](https://developer.hashicorp.com/terraform/cli/config/environment-variables).